sourmash-bio/sourmash/README.md

 Tests require py.test and can be run with `make test`.

-Please see [the developer notes](doc/developer.md) for more information.
+Please see [the developer notes](doc/developer.md) for more information on getting set up with a development environment.

 ----

 CTB
-Jan 2020
+July 2020